 In a small bowl, combine the fresh lemon juice with a spoonful of Stone Ground mustard.

 I keep this little container of raw garlic cloves and fresh ginger in my fridge at all times, so it’s ready to grab when I need a punch of flavor!
 Using a microplane, grate a clove of garlic and a bit of fresh ginger into the lemon/dijon mixture, and stir well to combine.
-Sweeten with liquid stevia, to taste.
-(I use about 6 drops.)

 Pour over your salad, and devour!

-- Sweet: roasted bell peppers, liquid stevia
+- Sweet: roasted bell peppers, plus sweetness in the dressing

 - Sour: fresh lemon juice